Instant Pot Beans Chart—The Ultimate Guide & Cooking Time Table

 • Bold Beans & Fancy Franks – Was this a childhood favorite for you, too?
 Or perhaps food that you loved to take on camping trips with friends and family?
 Cook up a pot of creamy beans and then add in chunks of your favorite plant-based hot dogs (Lightlife Smart Dogs and Field Roast Classic Smoke Frankfurter are all good choices!)

-• Mouthwatering Mexican-Inspired Meals – Bring on all of the tacos, burritos, and bowls your belly can handle.
+• Mouthwatering Mexican-Inspired Meals – Bring on all of the meatless tacos, easy-to-wrap burritos, and grain bowls your belly can handle.
 With a single batch of homemade Instant Pot beans, you can make dozens of delicious dishes by only including a few ingredients like lettuce, avocado, tortillas, and rice (though you can always add more!).

 Cooked beans can last around 5 days in the refrigerator in a covered container.
 If you have any leftover cooking liquid from the pressure cooker, feel free to pour it in along with the beans before sealing.
 It’s not necessary, but it may help to keep your beans from drying out so quickly.

-Instant Pot Art Save Time and MoneyWorld of Vegan
+Instant Pot Art Save Time and Money watercolor art for World of Vegan.

 newsletter offer